interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 This document defines the basic functions of an ILP node.

 The document is specific to the requirements of a "core" node that only operates at the ILP layer and does not concern itself with functionality in the higher protocol layers (e.g. STREAM, PSK2, etc).
-In other words, this document describes the functions of a node that is neither a sender or receiver of ILP packets but rather a "middle-box", to borrow some Internet terminology.
+In other words, this document describes the functions of a node that is neither a sender or receiver of ILP packets but rather a "middlebox", to borrow some Internet terminology.

 An ILP node is also described as a connector.
 In this document, to emphasize that is is a node of the entire ILP network graph that routes ILP packets, it is written as an ILP node rather than a connector.